 by Judy Nichols

-The monthly meeting of the Cedar County Historical Society was held on April 29, 2019 at the museum in Stockton.
-Those present were: President Judy Nichols, Vice President Judith Cain, Assistant Treasurer Anna Hopkins, Luella Phipps, Sharyl Henry, Ellis Benham, Chris Barber and Bob Phillips.
-Secretary Connie Maupin was not able to attend the meeting.
+The Cedar County Historical Society met at the museum in Stockton on April 26.
+Members present were President Judy Nichols, Vice President Judith Cain, Treasurer Anna Hopkins, Ellis Benham and Bob Phillips.
+Secretary Connie Maupin was not able to attend.